anne-chel/CBIM-Medical-Image-Segmentation/README.md

+## Follow-up project
+To run the env creator in Snellius, clone this repository.
+Run ```sbatch env_build.yml``` in the terminal and after approx 30 mins, the environment should be created.

 ## Camus Segmentation Challenge AI for Medical Imaging
 Group names: Anne Chel, Mats Gonggrijp, Victor Kyriacou, Vıctor Retamal Guiberteau, Laura Latorre Moreno